shankarkrupa/nanba-lang/README.md

 npm run build
 npm run dev
 ```
-Please open your browser and go to http://localhost:3000 to play around the language
+Please open your browser and go to http://localhost:3000 or try https://nanba.netlify.com to play around the language

 The following steps are for bhai language and not applicable in its entirety sense to nanba language